 Adjusting to a new step grandparent can be challenging for children that have gone through a divorce.
-All of the sudden, they are expected to be nice to a virtual stranger and build a relationship with them.
+When their parent remarries, they are expected to be nice to a virtual stranger and build a relationship with them.
 The following article can give you some tips on handling this new stage in their lives.

 The first thing you must do is be very clear with your child about the roles of the different adults.
 Your child probably already has grandparents of her own, so make sure she is clear on this.
 Help her to understand that the step-grandparents are people who may become special in her life, but are not as directly tied to her.